heeed/PiSpot/README.md

 By default it will create a hotspot called pispot with the psk of pispotcode

 Edit /boot/ssid.txt and enter your desired AP details.
-Each on a seperate line with the following format: ssid,psk
+Each on a seperate line with the following format: ssid,psk,comment

 Edit /boot/hotspot.txt with the details of your required hotspot.
 Each on a seperate line with the following format: hotspot name,desired gateway,psk